project-sunbird/project-sunbird.github.io/pages/features-documentation/library.md

   <tr>
    <td>
 	   <ul>
 		   <li>Click on the story you wish to consume.
 The story is displayed on the inbuilt content player.
-Description and content information of the story provided below the player</li>
+Description and content information of the story are provided below the player</li>
 	   </ul>
 	</td>
 	<td><img src="pages/features-documentation/images/library_desc_cont_inf.png"></td>